ResearchComputing/Documentation/docs/compute/rclone.md

 This should synchronize the data in the two directories (note that _rclone_ does not report on the transfer so it will look like your terminal is "frozen" until the transfer is complete).
 The source directory will not be modified, and `pl_backup_dir` will have files added/removed to match the contents of `local_backup_dir`.

 ### Run rclone on a schedule
-On unix/macOS hosts, you can set up a cron job to run the rclone sync job regularly.
+On Mac or Linux hosts, you can set up a cron job to run the rclone sync job regularly.
 To create a crontab entry type:

 ```$ crontab -e```